MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 You can perform the physical inventory in either of the following ways depending on your warehouse setup.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

 -   If your location is not using directed put-away and pick (basic warehouse configuration), you use the **Phys.
-Inventory Journal** window in the **Inventory** menu, and the procedure is much the same as when you conduct a physical inventory without cycle counting.
+Inventory Journal** page in the **Inventory** menu, and the procedure is much the same as when you conduct a physical inventory without cycle counting.
 -   If your location is using directed put-away and pick (advanced warehouse configuration), you first use the **Whse.
 Phys.
 Invt.
-Journal** window, and then you use the **Item Journal** window to run the **Calculate Whse.
+Journal** page, and then you use the **Item Journal** page to run the **Calculate Whse.
 Adjustment** function.

 ### To calculate the expected inventory in basic warehouse configurations
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Phys.
 Inventory Journals**, and then choose the related link.
 2. Choose the **Calculate Inventory** action.
-3. In the **Calculate Inventory** window, specify the conditions to use to create the journal lines, such as whether to include items that have zero recorded inventory.
+3. In the **Calculate Inventory** page, specify the conditions to use to create the journal lines, such as whether to include items that have zero recorded inventory.
 4. Set filters if you only want to calculate inventory for certain items, bins, locations, or dimensions.
 5. Choose the **OK** button.